 In addition, there are specific tools to help you deal with:

-For the past couple of years, I’ve filed my annual tax return with an online software program called TaxACT, and it’s made the process a lot quicker and easier than filling out the forms by hand.
-If you’re comfortable doing your own taxes, TaxACT might be a good option for you.
-People with business income need to use the Premium plan, which costs $20 for the federal return plus an extra fee for each state return.
-TaxACT does not offer any help with calculating and filing quarterly estimated taxes, but Intuit QuickBooks Self-Employed provides it for $16.99 a month.
+For the past couple of years, I’ve filed my annual tax return with an online software program called TurboTax (read our TurboTax review), and it’s made the process a lot quicker and easier than filling out the forms by hand.
+If you’re comfortable doing your own taxes, TurboTax might be a good option for you.
+People with business income need to use the Self-Employed plan, which costs $90 for the federal return plus an extra fee for each state return.
+TurboTax does not offer any help with calculating and filing quarterly estimated taxes, but they have a partnership with Intuit QuickBooks Self-employed.
+When you sign up for TurboTax Self-Employed, you’ll receive Quickbooks Self-employed for free.

 After you finish a freelance assignment, you need to send your client an invoice for the amount owed to you.
 With many of my clients, I’ve just typed up a simple document in Word and sent it by email.
 However, more recently I’ve been using a free site called Wave, which lets you create and send out invoices online, keeps track of payments for you, and provides other accounting tools for small businesses, such as payroll and sales tax reports.
 Many other accounting software programs, such as Kashoo and Freshbooks, have canceled their free editions, but Invoicera still has a very basic one.
 Another option is the open-source GnuCash.